grafana/scenes/docusaurus/docs/transformations.md

 ## Combine and filter

 One powerful thing you can do with transformations (custom and built-in) is share query results between panels in interesting ways.
 This allows you to place most of your queries in a single query runner that lives at the top of the scene.
-Then you can use a `SceneDataTransformer` objects on the `VizPanel` level to join and filter the resulting data in different ways.
-Some panels may need the result of two of the queries, and another needs the results of all of them.
+Then you can use a `SceneDataTransformer` object on the `VizPanel` level to join and filter the resulting data in different ways.
+Some panels may need the result of two of the queries, and another may need the results of all of them.

 It's easy to filter the resulting `DataFrame` array by which query they came from using the `refId` property on `DataFrame`.